thespcrewroy/CSCI4470-Algorithms/Notes/14-DynamicProgramming/02-knapsack-problem.md

 ```
 Time Complexity: O(nW)
-    * The size of the table is nnW
+    * The size of the table is nW
     * Each entry is computed in O(1) time
     * Thus, runtime is exponential
 Space Complexity: O(nW)